 Ultimately, I was so impressed with the quality of the mask that I ended up ordering a second.
 The mask is machine-washable, so I wanted one to use in case I couldn't get around to washing my other one in a timely manner.

 If you've been struggling to find a mask that is comfortable — and comes with the added peace of mind of having a filter — I highly recommend picking this one up.
-The brand is currently experiencing shipping delays of around 25 to 30 days, so it might be best to check other retailers for more immediate options, but the Vida mask is certainly worth the wait.

 For more options like this, check out: